Panha-Ly/library-render/README.md

 ## How to run this project on your PC

-1. Fork this project and pull it to your PC.
-2. Create a `.env` file to store your MongoDB credentials using the `.env.example` file provided. *(You will need a [MongoDB](https://www.mongodb.com/) database hosted on MongoDB Altas)*
+1. Create a `.env` file to store your MongoDB credentials using the `.env.example` file provided. *(You will need a [MongoDB](https://www.mongodb.com/) database hosted on MongoDB Altas)*
-3. Run this project locally or in a Docker container
+2. Run this project locally or in a Docker container

    ### Locally